 You'll have these Sourdough Discard Crackers ready in just a few easy steps!

-Divide the dough into two pieces.
-On a floured surface, use your hands to flatten the dough.
+Divide the dough into two pieces, flattening each into a disk on a piece of parchment paper.
 Let sit for 5 minutes.

 What is sourdough discard?

 Sourdough discard is what is left over after you feed your sourdough starter.
-You can either literally discard this excess (in the trash or compost - I do not recommend putting this in your sink drain!), or use it in sourdough discard recipes.
+You can either literally discard this (in the trash or compost), or use it in sourdough discard recipes like this one.

-It's important to know that every sourdough starter (and therefore, every sourdough discard) is different.
-This recipe is designed to be made with a sourdough starter that uses a 1:1:1 ratio (when you feed your starter, it's with 1 part starter, 1 part flour, 1 part water).
+This recipe is designed for a sourdough starter that uses a 1:1 ratio (when you feed your starter, it's with 1 part flour and 1 part water).
 If your starter uses a different ratio, you may need to adjust some of the ingredients in this recipe.

 How to cut Sourdough Discard Crackers

-- Use a ravioli cutter or a pizza cutter to roll a grid pattern over the dough in whatever size you'd like the crackers to be.
+- Use a pizza cutter or a ravioli cutter to roll a grid pattern over the dough in whatever size you'd like the crackers to be.

 - Use cookie cutters or biscuit cutters to make crackers in round shapes, or any shape that you like!
 Make sure to also bake the dough "scraps" from outside the shapes you make - they'll still be delicious!

-- Bake the crackers as a full sheet, and then break off pieces once the cracker is already baked (or let your guests break them!).
+- Bake the crackers as a full sheet (without cutting at all), and then break off pieces once the cracker is already baked (or let your guests break them!).
 This is a very fun and interactive way to serve these crackers - great if you're making an appetizer for a crowd!

 Equipment